-- A refund processing fee of AED 200/- is charged to students who drop courses during the refund period and decide to receive a cheque for the refunded amount.
-AED 500 is charged if students had paid fees through credit/debit card or online channel.
+- A refund processing fee of AED 100/- is charged to students who drop courses during the refund period and decide to receive a cheque for the refunded amount.
 If the student decides to keep the amount in his/her account, no fee will be charged. - Any overpayment amount will remain in the student account and will be deducted from next semester's fees.
-If a student wants a refund of the account balance, three cases are possible: - a) If the overpayment is less than AED 2,000/-, no refund will be made on a priority basis, but should occur in about 15 working days. - If the overpayment is equal or higher than AED 2,000/-, the refund will be made on a priority basis, within 5 business days. - c) If a student is: - · graduating the same semester, or - · withdrawing from the University, or - receiving scholarship or sponsorship support, than his/her overpayment balance will be refunded at no extra charge and given priority service. - 3.
+If a student wants a refund of the account balance, three cases are possible: - a) If the overpayment is less than AED 2,000/-, no refund will be made on a priority basis, but should occur in about 15 working days. - b) If the overpayment is equal or higher than AED 2,000/-, the refund will be made on a priority basis, within 5 business days. - c) If a student is: - · graduating the same semester, or - · withdrawing from the University, or - receiving scholarship or sponsorship support, than his/her overpayment balance will be refunded at no extra charge and given priority service. - 3.
 No refund processing fee will be charged if Abu Dhabi University decides to cancel the class.